A computer is just a pile of electronics without something useful to run on it. Here is a list of must-have software for your first computer.

 Linux compatibility: Full

 This is the big, important program you need.
-As soon as your desktop is visible for the first time, go to Mozilla.org, and download and install Firefox.
-We looked at Firefox in detail in Part 4, so have a look there to see what add-ons you'll need.
+As soon as your desktop is visible for the first time, go to LibreWolf.net, and download and install this browser.

 Mullvad